Customizing, Guest Addressing, and Invite Wording Etiquette

 Yes!
 Feel free to request to add entrée icons, dietary restrictions or additional wording to our RSVP cards.
 You can use the enclosure cards for directions, hotel information, your website or anything else.

-How does foil stamping work?
+How does foil stamping and letterpress work?

 How do I submit a guest list?